-Riding high off a three-game road sweep, the Mavericks beat New Orleans 108-89 at American Airlines Center for their seventh consecutive win over the Pelicans.
+Riding high off a three-game road sweep, the Mavericks beat New Orleans 108-89 at American Airline Center for Dallas’ seventh consecutive win over the Pelicans.

-Dallas guard Monta Ellis scored 23, forward Dirk Nowitzki added 18 and swingman Vince Carter added 17 points off the bench.
-The Mavericks (36-23) shot 51.9 percent, outscored New Orleans 58-40 in second and third quarters to take control of the game, and moved into sixth place in the Western Conference.
+Dallas guard Monta Ellis scored 23, forward Dirk Nowitzki added 18 and guard Vince Carter added 17 points off the bench.
+The Mavericks (36-23) shot 51.9 percent, and outscored New Orleans 58-40 in second and third quarters to take control of the game.

-The injury-ravaged Pelicans (23-34) suffered another blow in the second quarter when they lost forward Anthony Davis.
-New Orleans’ leading scorer and rebounder left the floor and didn’t return after spraining his left shoulder battling for an offensive board.
+The injury-ravage Pelicans (23-34) suffered another blow in the first half after losing forward Anthony Davis.
+New Orleans’ leading scorer and rebounder left the floor in the second quarter and didn’t return after spraining his left shoulder battling for an offensive board.

-In addition to losing Davis, New Orleans committed 21 turnovers and endured a dismal 8-for-19 showing at the foul line, spoiling 50.7 percent shooting from the floor.
-New Orleans suffered its fifth straight loss and seventh in eight games.
+Losing Davis, along with 21 turnovers and dismal 8-for-19 showing at the foul line, spoiled 50.7-percent shooting and doomed New Orleans to its fifth straight loss and seventh in eight games.

-Pelicans guard Eric Gordon led the visitors with 19 points.
-Guard Brian Roberts scored 17, and center Alexis Ajinca had 14 points filling in for Davis off the bench.
+Pelicans guard Eric Gordon lead the visitors with 19 points, guard Brian Roberts scored 17 and center Alexis Ajinca had 14 points filling in for Davis off the bench.